 Protein for Kids

 So many of us adults worry about our own protein intake, so it’s not surprising that we also worry about whether our kids are getting enough.
 Here’s the good news: Your toddler probably gets plenty of protein without you even having to worry about it at all.
-I know, I was surprised to learn that too!
+I know, I was surprised to learn that too, but yay, one less thing to worry about!

 As a refresher on the role of protein, according to the American Academy of Pediatrics: